w3f/Grant-Milestone-Delivery/evaluations/subrelay_2_dastansam.md

 In general, all the features are delivered, I was able to test them on production and everything works as expected.

 The only thing that I couldn't test locally was the integration tests.
 Initially the errors were related to Postgres DB, I resolved them and even run the `migration` script that you run in the CI `yarn run typeorm migration:run`.
 But I still get several errors and all tests are failing.
 Maybe this is related to my local environment, regardless, I think this part of the code is missing some documentation.
-I see that issues are related to DB and missing tokens for Discord and Telegram bots.
-Would be great if you could provide some pre-requisites for running the integration tests locally.
+I see that errors are related to DB and missing tokens for Discord and Telegram bots.
+Would be great if you could clearly indicate pre-requisites for running the integration tests locally in the README.

 ### Outputs